lunarc/lunarc_docs/docs/batch_system.md

     module add intel/12.1

-If you are running on Erik, it is necessary to add the support for the GPU with the line

-    module add cuda

-prior to the line ./processor.
-You need to consult with the person who build the executable for you.
 Lunarc provided modules on Aurora are only visible once the required compiler or combination of compiler and MPI library is loaded.
+If you are using software another person has compiled for you need to consult with that person on the required modules to load.

 On other services the modules typically complain if the wrong compiler is loaded and are hence self-documenting.